3dunoabraham/bytecity/README.md

     * [React Three Fibers](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction)
     * [usehooks-ts](https://usehooks.com/)
 * This project uses the following  standard and practices:
-    * For more information on this project, see the [ByteCity Gitbook](https://tresd1.gitbook.io/bitcity/)
+    * For more information on this project, see the [WebCity Gitbook](https://tresd1.gitbook.io/bitcity/)

 ---